 What Can Spectators Expect?

-The St. Louis National Charity Horse Show is an equestrian competition of significant national renown.
-The event draws hundreds of horses, exhibitors and spectators across the country.
-Throughout each session of the show, several different classes are held for horses and exhibitors with specific talents.
+The St. Louis National Charity Horse Show is an exciting equestrian competition featuring several national championships.
+The event draws hundreds of horses and exhibitors from across the country.
+Throughout each session of the show, different classes are held for horses and exhibitors with specific talents.
 During these events, entrants either ride their horses or drive them from a cart.

 All sessions of the horse show are free and open to the public, and horses and riders/drivers love to have spectators cheer them on.